Social Sciences (SSCI)

 The purpose of this course is to provide students with an introduction to applied research methodologies which are commonly used by public and non-profit managers to assess the effectiveness of service delivery.
 We will explore the theoretical underpinnings and practical application of the range activities involved in planning, implementing, and evaluating programs.

-This course is designed to give students the opportunity to combine classroom theory with practical application through job-related experiences.
+This course is designed to give students in a Social Science major the opportunity to combine classroom theory with practical application through job-related experiences.
 Students will complete a 120-hour internship with an approved industry, government, or non-profit organization with a work focus which relates to their academic training and career objectives.
 Instructor permission is required.